Axway/amplify-central/content/en/docs/connect_manage_environ/view-dependency-analysis.md

 * **Specifications** for the contract or API methods for the API service version.
 * **Endpoints** for the list of URLs of each deployed instance of the API service version.
-* **Catalog Items** for the list of consumable API services available in the Unified Catalog.
+* **Catalog Items** for the list of consumable API services available in the Marketplace.
 * **Dependency Analysis** for the related items to the API service version.

 The **Dependency Analysis** tab displays the following, if available, for the selected API service version:

 * Endpoint
-* available Unified Catalog Items
+* available Marketplace items
-* Subscriptions to the published Unified Catalog items
+* Subscriptions to the published Marketplace items

 To view Dependency Analysis details: